gpskwlkr/nixos-hyprland-flake/README.md

 > ⚠ WARNING!
 Make sure to change home paths for config files in [user](./user/config).

 > ⚠ WARNING!
+This configuration uses Podman as opposed to Docker, if you want to use dokcer make according changes in [virtualisation](./system/modules/virtualisation.nix).

+> ⚠ WARNING!
 There might be some non-critical bugs in configuration as I'm still working on it.

 ## Table Of Contents